A Quick Guide To Relationship Email Marketing For Your Business

 Here are tips for strengthening your relational email marketing strategy.

 • Share what you know.
 Staying up-to-date on industry trends and topics is a key part of running a business.
-Take that step further, and share what you’re reading, watching or learning about with customers.
-Use newsletters, company blog posts and even lead magnets, like downloadable guides and checklists, to share useful information.
-For example, a real estate agent could write and share blog posts on sales trends in local neighborhoods using insight from recent sales, or send out a weekly newsletter with links to third-party articles that would appeal to homeowners, like home improvement and gardening tips.
-Not only does this deepen the customer relationship, it also positions you as an expert in your field.
+Take that step further and share what you’re reading, watching, or learning about with customers.
+Use newsletters, company blog posts, and even lead magnets, like downloadable guides and checklists, to share useful information.
+For example, a marketing agency could write and share blog posts on 15 ways to take your email newsletter to the next level or send out a weekly newsletter with links to third-party articles that would appeal to marketing executives.
+Not only does this deepen the customer relationship, but it also positions you as an expert in your field.

 • Be a curator.
 Not all the content you share with customers has to be information your business created.
 Be sure to share links to information and articles from trade publications, news websites, social media accounts and other company blogs that you follow.
 It may seem counterintuitive, but sharing information from other sources actually works to reinforce your brand.
 It goes back to the trust factor.
 Customers are more likely to trust your business if you can demonstrate that your first priority is getting them what they need, not making sure they’re buying your produce or service.
 That said, make sure the info and content you’re sharing is useful and relevant, not just a wave of links with little context.

 • Have fun.
-It’s OK to take a lighter and more personal tone in relational emails, as long as it jibes with your brand.
-Include a personalized intro on email newsletters.
+It’s OK to take a lighter and more personal tone in relationship emails as long as it jibes with your brand.
+Include a personalized intro in your email newsletter.
 Also, get creative with how you’re reaching out to customers.
-Have sales representatives record and email a quick welcome video to new clients.
-Send birthday emails to customers, and include a “gift” whether that’s an entertaining GIF or a discount code on their next purchase.
+Have sales representatives create a welcome email with a quick video to new clients.
+Send birthday emails to customers, and include a “gift” whether that’s an entertaining meme or a discount code on their next purchase.

 • Get social.
-Relational emails are a great place to share what your company is doing on social media, and to encourage customers to join or like social media pages your business runs.
-For example, encourage email subscribers to follow your Facebook page for the latest on your lineup of webinar, networking socials and other marketing events.
-This adds another layer to the customer experience, and allows you to leverage your email list to grow your audience elsewhere.
+Relational emails are a great place to share what your company is doing on social media, and to encourage customers to interact with your recent posts.
+For example, encourage email subscribers to follow your Facebook page for the latest on your lineup of webinars, networking socials, and other marketing events.
+This adds another layer to the customer experience and allows you to leverage your email list to grow your audience elsewhere.

 • Be accessible.
 Relational emails like customer surveys or polls are a great way to engage customers and start a conversation, but remember to make that conversation a two-way street.
 Include clear directions and info on how to contact your business within each email.
 You can even ask customers to send a reply email.
 This builds trust and has the added benefit of ensuring that your business is added to their contact list.